 **Serving Motion:** The ball must be hit with one hand or any part of the arm after being tossed or released from the hand(s).

-Valid Serve: The serve must bounce only once on the opponent's side of the table.
+**Valid Serve:** The serve should bounce only once on the opponent's side of the table.

-Attempts: Each team gets two attempts to make a valid serve.
+**Attempts:** Each team has two attempts to execute a valid serve.

 **Service Rotation:** Teams change service after every 4 points.

-No Consecutive Body Parts: The server cannot use the same body part to hit the ball two times in a row when serving.
+**No Consecutive Body Parts:** The server cannot use the same body part to hit the ball twice in succession during the serve.

 **Returning the Ball**

-Maximum Touches: Each team has a maximum of 3 touches to return the ball to the opponent's side.
+**Maximum Touches:** Each team is allowed a maximum of 3 touches to return the ball to the opponent's side.

 **Minimum Passes:** A minimum of 1 pass is required between teammates before returning the ball to the opponent's side.

-Alternating Touches: Passes between teammates must alternate (e.g., Player A touches, then Player B touches, then Player A touches, before returning).
+**Alternating Touches:** Passes between teammates must alternate (e.g., Player A touches, then Player B touches, and then Player A touches again before returning).

-No Consecutive Player Touches: A player cannot hit the ball twice consecutively unless specified by the net bounce rule.
+**No Consecutive Player Touches:** A player cannot hit the ball twice in a row unless specified by the net bounce rule.

 **Ball Bounce:** The returned ball must bounce only once on the opponent's side of the table.

-Hands/Arms Only: The ball must be hit with hands or arms.
+**Hands/Arms Only:** The ball should be struck with hands or arms.

 **Spiking:**

-Downward spiking is only allowed if the player is outside the designated playing lines (usually marked on the ground around the table).
-If inside the lines, the ball must have an upwards trajectory.
-Jumping spikes: Players must land with both feet outside the lines after a jumping spike.
+Downward spiking is only permitted if the player is located outside the designated playing lines (usually marked around the table).
+If inside the lines, the ball must have an upward trajectory.
+Jumping spikes: Players must land with both feet outside the lines after executing a jumping spike.

 **Scoring**